Darlene Goff

 Brigadier General Darlene M. Goff (Ret.) is the first female general officer of the South Carolina National Guard.
 She retired in March 2015.

 Education

 Goff is originally from Ninety Six, South Carolina.

-She graduated from Lander University in 1978 with a Bachelor of Science degree in sociology.
+She graduated from Lander in 1978 with a Bachelor of Science degree in sociology.
 In 1993, Goff earned her Master of Arts degree in Computer and Information Resource Management from Webster University.
 She also has a Master of Strategic Studies Degree from the United States Army War College, which she earned in 2007.

-In 2011, Goff was the commencement speaker at Lander University, and was given an honorary Doctor of Science Degree.
+In 2011, Goff was the commencement speaker at Lander, and was given an honorary Doctor of Science Degree.

 National Guard

 After college she was looking for work, and talked with a Guard recruiter.
 Her first job was as a telecommunications center operator, or as Goff put it, "a typist."